ethereum-optimism/specs/specs/interop.md

 The maximum size of the dependency set is constrained by the L2 block gas limit.
 The larger the dependency set, the more costly it is to fully verify the network.
-It also makes the block building role more centralized as it requires more hardware to verify relaying transactions before inclusion.
+It also makes the block building role more centralized as it requires more hardware to verify executing transactions before inclusion.

 ### Mempool

-Since the validation of the relaying message relies on a remote RPC request, this introduces a denial of service attack vector.
+Since the validation of the execuing message relies on a remote RPC request, this introduces a denial of service attack vector.
 The cost of network access is magnitudes larger than in memory validity checks.
 The mempool SHOULD perform cheaper checks before any sort of network access is performed.
 The results of the check SHOULD be cached such that another request does not need to be performed when building the